Apple shares to close year with worst performance since 2008

-NEW YORK Shares of Apple Inc (AAPL.O), the largest U.S. company by market value, are set to finish the year in the red on notable weakness for a stock that had largely been impervious to pain for several years.
+NEW YORK Dec 31 Shares of Apple Inc, the largest U.S. company by market value, are set to finish the year in the red on notable weakness for a stock that had largely been impervious to pain for several years.

 * Apple Inc shares are on track to finish the year down 4 percent, its first down year since 2008.